 Pros: cheap, readily available, sturdy, hole in the bottom for drainage

 They don’t have to be yogurt (shown here are cream cheese containers) but you get the picture.
-This is the equivalent of the plastic nursery pots.
-Just punch a few drainage holes in the bottom and Bob’s your uncle.
-My only suggestion is to check your plastic for food safety to make it isn’t toxic to yourself or your plants.
+This is the equivalent of the plastic nursery cell seed pots.
+Just punch a few drain holes in the bottom and Bob’s your uncle.
+My only suggestion is to check your plastic for food safety to make sure it isn’t toxic to yourself or your plants.

-Pros: cheap, readily available, sturdy, drainage holes for bottom watering
+Pros: cheap, readily available, sturdy, can last a lifetime, drainage holes for bottom watering, offer bigger pots

 Cons: Unless you are fairly new to gardening, you probably have more nursery pots than yogurt containers, not all plastic is safe to reuse